treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 ## Output a String

-We are going to the output of the statement "Hello world".
+We are going to the output of the statement "Hello world".<br>
 On the template page, written in HTML , use a custom attribute called data-tf to put a "mark" for the element.
 The attribute name must start with "@".
-For example, we write as follows.
+For example, we write as follows:

 ```html
 <p data-tf="@hello"></p>
 ```

-We've used paragraph tags (\<p\> \</p\>) around the @hello mark.
+We've used paragraph tags (\<p\> \</p\>) around the @hello mark.<br>
 In the mark you may only use alphanumeric characters and the underscore '_'.
 Do not use anything else.

 Next, we’ll look at the presentation logic file in C++ code.
 We need to associate the C++ code with the mark made above.
-We write this as follows.
+We write this as follows:

 ```
  @hello ~ eh("Hello world");
 ```

-We then build, run the app, and then the view will output the following results.
+We then build, run the app, and then the view will output the following results:

 ```html
 <p>Hello world</p>